In October 2010 La Trobe University’s Australian Research Centre in Sex, Health and Society (ARCSHS) launched an Australian “Safe Schools” program.

 “The current paedophilia debate then is crucial to the political processes of the gay movement: paedophiles need our support, and we need to construct the child/adult sex issue on our terms.”

-In 1996 Dowsett, then a sociology lecturer at Macquarie University, defended two University of Newcastle sociology lecturers who were caught teaching students about “inter-generational sex” (aka. paedophilia).
+In 1996 Dowsett, then a sociology lecturer at Macquarie University, was quoted in the Sydney Morning Herald newspaper on a matter concerning two University of Newcastle sociology lecturers who were caught teaching students about “inter-generational sex”.
 Newcastle Police’s Child Protection Investigation Unit obtained the relevant lecture materials and submitted them to the Wood Royal Commission, saying they could have an insidious influence on young students.

 “Ever since Margaret Mead, we have known well that human sexuality takes different forms in different cultures.
 If we start restricting the capacity of academics to inquire and research – and it’s very easy to start with pedophiles – where does it end?”